Alfred B. Mullett: Career

 Mullett reluctantly resigned in 1874 while under attack from reforming Treasury Secretary Benjamin Bristow and others.
 When three men were killed on May 1, 1877, by a floor failure at the City Hall Post Office, New York City, which had been constructed under his supervision, Mullett was investigated for negligence.

 In 1882, he set up a practice in New York with Hugo Kafka and William G. Steinmetz, later establishing Alfred B. Mullett & Sons to practice with his two elder sons.
 But the government never paid him for major commissions, and he remained a popular political target.
 The New York Sun called him "the most arrogant, pretentious, and preposterous little humbug in the United States."
 In 1890, in financial trouble and ill health, Mullett killed himself in Washington.

 Over his career he produced some 40 government buildings.
 Two of the six huge Second Empire buildings survive in St. Louis and Washington.
 The New York City Hall Post Office was dubbed "Mullett's monstrosity."
 Following another shift in popular taste, however, he is recognized since the late 20th century for his contribution to monumental Victorian architecture.

+Death

+Mullet died by suicide in 1890 after a period of ill health.